 Having trouble with your Chromecast?
 Don't worry, your question may be answered below.
-If your questions isn't covered, please try to troubleshoot your issue.
+If your question isn't covered, try to troubleshoot your issue.

 Chromecast isn't guaranteed to work with general cables.
 We recommend that you use the cables and adapters provided with the Chromecast for optimal performance.

 When you plug your Chromecast or Chromecast Ultra into your TV and select its HDMI port, the name of the device will be displayed in the corner with a Cast icon next to it .
 During setup, you’ll be shown a list of device names.
 Select the name that matches the name displayed on your TV.

 When setting up a Chromecast Audio device, during the setup process, a sound will be played on the Chromecast Audio to make sure the right device is being set up.

 If you're using a Chromecast (1st gen) device, try using the HDMI extender that came in the Chromecast box.
 The extender may also improve your Wi-Fi reception.